madeintandem/jsonb_accessor/README.md

 ## ⚠️ Status of this gem

-Hi, [I](https://github.com/haffla) have taken over this gem a while back as sole maintainer from the original creators who have abandoned this gem.
+Hi, [I](https://github.com/haffla) have taken over this gem a while back as sole maintainer from the original creators who had abandoned it.
 This gem is in maintance mode now.
 No active development.
 Bug reports will be reviewed and worked on promptly.

-I am also happy to review PRs with new features.
+I will also make sure that the gem will keep working with new Ruby/Rails versions.
+But I don't have time to constantly improve the gem and add new features, let alone take care of feature requests.
+I am happy though to accept PRs that add new features or improve things.
 Please open an issue before and let's discuss it.

 ## Table of Contents